KeithWiles/pmdt-cndp/pme/pcm-info/doc/prog_guide/intro.rst

 This document provides software architecture information, development environment information and optimization guidelines.

-For general information on compiling and running, see the *PMDT Getting Started Guide*.
+For general information on compiling and running, see the README.txt and README-pme.txt files.

 Documentation Roadmap
 ---------------------

-The following is a list of DPDK documents in the suggested reading order:
+The following is a list of PMDT documents in the suggested reading order:

-*   **Release Notes** : Provides release-specific information, including supported features, limitations, fixed issues, known issues and so on.
-    Also, provides the answers to frequently asked questions in FAQ format.

 *   **Getting Started Guide** : Describes how to install and configure the PMDT software;
     designed to get users up and running quickly with the software.